TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/_index.md

 aliases: [/guides/connecting-gateways]
 ---

 This section contains information to help you work with gateways in {{% tts %}}.
 Here, you'll find guides for connecting gateways using {{% lbs %}} or the {{% udp-pf %}}, and instructions for connecting many popular LoRaWAN gateways.

+If your {{% tts %}} deployment is connected to [Packet Broker]({{< ref "getting-started/packet-broker" >}}), you can take advantage of coverage from The Things Network without adding any gateways of your own.
+See [TTN Mapper](ttnmapper.org) to find out if your location has nearby gateways.